Praveenms13/ProjectArchitecture-Grunt/readme.md

 ```
 grunt
 ```
 This will initiate the build process and deploy the project to the appropriate location.
-Then by just entering the single command ```grunt``` all the process will start to exucute such as ```grunt watch, grunt css:concat, grunt js:concat``` all together.
+Then by just entering the single command ```grunt``` all the process will start to exucute such as ```grunt watch, grunt concat:css, grunt concat:js``` all together.

 To watch for changes in your project and automatically build and deploy, run the following command: